ekrell/ekrell.github.io/_posts/2021-03-08-underwater-gopro-stream.md

 Since the trolling motor has not been repaired, I did not collect useful data.
 But I streamed the GoPro to my laptop for almost half an hour with no connection interruptions.
 Latency was stable (< second delay), and the laptop showed a continuous strong WiFi signal.
-Having seen that the GoPro footage should be useful (but challenging) for computer vision and that the stream can reliably be delivered to an onboard computer, I intend to setup a Raspberry Pi or Odroid stream processing platform that I can deploy on the EMILY eventually, but within a week or so on a kayak for initial trials and data collection.
+Having seen that the GoPro footage should be useful (but challenging) for computer vision and that the stream can reliably be delivered to an onboard computer, I intend to setup a Raspberry Pi or Odroid stream processing platform that I can deploy on the EMILY (eventually), and within a week or so on a kayak for initial trials and data collection.

 I am not sharing the lengthy recording since it almost entirely a green haze, but the following are photos from the outing.